reidiens/collatz-conjecture-finder/README.md

   - Integers sometimes become too large and overflow
   - Entering an invalid number after restarting performs the conjecture for the previous value entered and exits the program
-  - Entering too many characters when choosing whether or not to restart causes the same issue stated above (at least it's better than stack smashing)
+  - Entering too many characters when choosing whether or not to restart causes the same issue stated above (only if first letter is 'y')

 I'm pretty sure problems 2 and 3 could be solved if there were a way to manually destruct variables on the stack, but alas.